cale-inspired/isprtn/content/music.md

 ### expressing the moment.

-The santur is the only instrument I never had to learn to play.
-I don't have to think about notes, theory or what I would like to create - instead I open myself fully towards the instrument and its sound and allow the spirit to flow freely.
-In this way **everytime I play is completely unique**.
+Instead of studying the musical theory behind the Santur, I open myself fully towards the instrument and its sound and allow the spirit to flow freely.
+In this way **everytime I play is unique**.
 Every concert and every healing sound meditation is a musical expression of the exceptional present moment we share together.

 ### into different worlds.